-I am post-doctoral researcher in the field of paleoclimatology, in the Environmental Archaeology Lab, Umeå University.
+I am post-doctoral researcher in the field of paleoclimatology, in Umeå University.
 I have PhD and master degrees in Climate Science and Quaternary Geology, from Stockholm University.

-My background and scientific interests include the study of past climate and landscape changes using biomarker isotopes and siliceous microfossils (mainly diatoms) in sediments.
+My background and scientific interests include the study of hydroclimate changes using biomarker isotopes and siliceous microfossils (mainly diatoms) in sediments combined with statistical methods.

-My main speciality and interest isinclude the application and development of combined biomarkers and isotope approach to investigate past hydroclimate changes in various environmental settings and their connection to paleoclimate dynamics.
+My main speciality and interest isinclude the application and development of combined biomarkers and isotope approach to investigate past hydroclimate changes in various environmental settings and their connection to climate dynamics.

 Another speciality and interest also include the application of diatoms for reconstruction of past hydrological changes but also for studying current water quality and ecological changes in marine and freshwater environments.